alleneli/Data_Sci_Leptosiphon_Polymorphism/README.md

 ## Visualize data

-### NOTE: All observations beloning to population '0' are singelton observations, that did not meet our population criteria (4 obs within 1000 m)
+### NOTE: All observations beloning to population '0' are singleon observations, that did not meet our population criteria (4 obs within 1000 m)

 ```{r}
 #List pop sizes